MicrosoftDocs/win32/desktop-src/winmsg/wm-gettext.md

 ---
-Description: Copies the text that corresponds to a window into a buffer provided by the caller. ms.assetid: 117c3d6d-24cd-462f-bdb0-b65d8914273a
+description: Copies the text that corresponds to a window into a buffer provided by the caller. ms.assetid: 117c3d6d-24cd-462f-bdb0-b65d8914273a
 title: WM_GETTEXT message (Winuser.h)
 ms.topic: reference